uhasmicoda/MySeleniumNewRepo/New Text Document.md

 In my automation framework, I’ve used the concept of threads indirectly through TestNG parallel execution.
 To handle thread safety, I used ThreadLocal with ExtentTest.
 Each test runs in its own thread, and ThreadLocal ensures that every thread maintains its own copy of the ExtentTest object.
 This prevents the reports from overlapping and keeps the logs accurate for each test when multiple tests run simultaneously.
 So even though I didn’t create threads manually using the Thread class or Runnable interface, this implementation is still based on Java’s threading concept.

+Topic or question need to be focused

+10 What is git bash
+22 How do you check Git history?